cbratland/puku/README.md

-# wasmlang (not yet named)
+# Puku

+A simple programming language that compiles directly to WebAssembly.

-## Notes
+### Notes
-For now, this can be run with `cargo run -- run path/to/file.wlang`, which will produce a wasm binary called `out.wasm` and will then be run with [wasmer](https://wasmer.io/) automatically.
+For now, this can be run with `cargo run -- run path/to/file.pk`, which will produce a wasm binary called `out.wasm` and will then be run with [wasmer](https://wasmer.io/) automatically.
 Tests can be run with `cargo test`.
-See `examples` directory for some examples.
+See `examples` directory for some examples and [LANGUAGE.md](LANGUAGE.md) for the formal grammar.

 ## Purpose
 - Target WebAssembly first and foremost